How much does it cost to build an app in Australia?

 Low quotes are usually low because:

-• The developer cut corners to make the numbers work
+• Corners were cut to make the numbers work

 • Ongoing support, testing, and quality assurance weren't included